giotto-suite/Giotto_website/index.md

 ### Local installation

-To install Giotto suite use `pak::pkg_install("drieslab/Giotto")`.
+To install Giotto suite, please see our [installation page](articles/installation.html)

 Visit the Giotto [Discussions](https://github.com/drieslab/Giotto/discussions) page for more information.

 ### Containers

-If you prefer to skip the installation process, check the tutorials for using Giotto Suite with our [Docker](https://drieslab.github.io/Giotto_website/articles/docker.html) and [Singularity](https://drieslab.github.io/Giotto_website/articles/singularity.html) containers.
+If you prefer to skip the installation process, check the tutorials for using Giotto Suite with our [Docker](articles/docker.html) and [Singularity](https://drieslab.github.io/Giotto_website/articles/singularity.html) containers.

 ## Website Updates